7th Swiss Geoscience Meeting, Neuchâtel 2009

 We invite you to submit abstracts for talks and posters pertaining to all aspects of geosciences.
 Abstracts will be categorised following the indications given by the authors in the abstract submission form.
-The conveners of each session will organise oral and/or poster presentations depending on the numer of submissions and their relevance.
-Abstracts will be available from the SGM homepage free of charge.
-A printed version of the abstract volume will be distributed at the meeting and is included in registration fee.
+The conveners of each session will organise oral and/or poster presentations depending on the number of submissions and their relevance.
+Abstracts will be available as PDF documents from the SGM homepage free of charge.
+There will be no printed version of the abstract volume distributed at the meeting.
 Please note that abstract submission does not replace the registration for the meeting.
 Each participant must register for the meeting.

 For questions related to abstract submission, please contact Pierre Dèzes (see contact)

 The abstract submission deadline is September 4th 2009.

 Abstracts should preferably be submitted in English.
 They can however also be submitted in one of the four swiss national languages.

 Your abstract should not exceed 2 pages in the format of the model abstract including optional figures, captions and references.
 Please download the abstract model, modify it by pasting your text into it, and consider the following points when writing your abstract.

 Please capitalise Names only.

 Please list for each author in the following order: Family name, full first name, affiliation, address, e-mail address.

 Do not "beautify" the abstract, which means: no right justification or other fancy layouting.
 Thank you!Otherwise, use Arial 12, single spacing, italics and scientific notations according to standard international rules.
 Margins are given by the model abstract.
 The abstract file should be submitted in .rtf or .doc format.
 In addition, we recommend the submission of a .pdf file (text only) to enable us to check for correct reproduction of special characters.

 Please put optional references at the end of the abstract text.
 The maximum of cited references should not exceed 5.